 25. Another aspect of this particular case is that the defendant in fact made no use of this account during any relevant timeframe.
 Therefore it is not open to the creditor, as it might be in other cases where a cardholder challenges unilateral credit increases, to obtain a judgment on the alternative basis of unjust enrichment.
 This defendant was not enriched by his ex-wife’s use of this credit card account.

 26. I find that the defendant is not liable for this account beyond the admitted amount of $5,000.

 As per the points made within the Bank of Montreal case provided above, where a person enters into a contract and agrees to accept liability for a specified maximum amount of debt, such person is without liability for debt amounts beyond the specified maximum when such debts arose without knowledge, approval, or benefit.
 With this said, the Bank of Montreal case is vague and leaves unanswered the question of whether there would be liability where the debt arose with knowledge, with benefit, and yet without express approval of the credit limit increase.
 Despite this legal question being left unanswered, the judge did clearly show a moral disapproval of the practice.

 “... the practice of some creditors, including major banks, of unilaterally increasing credit limits is a practice which leads in many cases to increased financial difficulty and unhappiness ...”

 ~ Deputy Judge Winny

 Bank of Montreal v.
 Gobran, 2015 CanLII 71782

-When a person enters into a contracts agreeing to accept liability for a limited amount and the credit provider later extends credit beyond the limited amount previously agreed to, the creditor may be unable to collect the amount of debt incurred beyond the expressly approved credit limit.
+Where a person contracts to accept liability for debt to a limited amount and the credit provider later extends credit beyond the limited amount previously agreed to, the creditor may be unable to collect the amount of debt incurred beyond the expressly approved credit limit.
 Factors for review include whether the person knew of the limit increase, whether the person knew of the spending above the agreed limit, and whether the person benefitted from the spending above the agreed limit.